buildbot/buildbot/master/docs/relnotes/index.rst

   the sync to proceed when a source repo in the manifest has changed.
 - Add support for compressing the repo source step cache tarball with ``pigz``, a parallel gzip compressor.
-- All :ref:`Reporters` have been adapted to be able to use :ref:`Secret`.
-  :bb:chsrc:`SVNPoller` has been adapted to be able to use :ref:`Secret`.
-- Add capability to override the default UI settings (:issue:`3908`)

 Buildbot ``0.9.15.post1`` ( ``2018-01-07`` )